Media recommendations

 READ MORE

-The Xinjiang Victim Database website documents through reports, lists, and maps, the mass incarceration of ethnic minority citizens s – most notably, the Uyghur, Kazakh, Kyrgyz, and Hui – of China’s Xinjiang Uyghur Autonomous Region in de facto concentrations camps and police custody as well as other forms of repression such as movement restriction and…
+The Xinjiang Victims Database website documents through reports, lists, and maps, the mass incarceration of ethnic minority citizens – most notably, the Uyghur, Kazakh, Kyrgyz, and Hui – of China’s Xinjiang Uyghur Autonomous Region in de facto concentrations camps and police custody as well as other forms of repression such as movement restriction and forced…

 READ MORE